arcan1s/ahriman/docs/faq.rst

 But I just wanted to change PKGBUILD from AUR a bit!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Well it is supported also.
+The recommended way is to patch specific function, e.g. by running ``sudo -u ahriman ahriman patch-add ahriman version``.
+This command will prompt for new value of the PKGBUILD variable ``version``.
+You can also write it to file and read from it ``sudo -u ahriman ahriman patch-add ahriman version version.patch``.

+Alternatively you can create full-diff patches, which are calculated by using ``git diff`` from current PKGBUILD master branch:

 #.
 Clone sources from AUR.
 #.
 Make changes you would like to (e.g. edit ``PKGBUILD``, add external patches).
 #.
-Run ``sudo -u ahriman ahriman patch-add /path/to/local/directory/with/PKGBUILD``.
+Run ``sudo -u ahriman ahriman patch-set-add /path/to/local/directory/with/PKGBUILD``.

 The last command will calculate diff from current tree to the ``HEAD`` and will store it locally.
 Patches will be applied on any package actions (e.g. it can be used for dependency management).